CMPS-4443-5373-Sum-2017/GitHub-Assignment-1/README.md

 There are several YouTube videos on editing readme files and adding images.
 Here is one:  https://www.youtube.com/watch?v=hHbWF1Bvgf4

+5. Make me a contributor to your new repository (in repo settings, add tjohnsonMSU)

 That's it.
 Easy as Pie/Pi!

 ![Pie/Pi Picture](Pi.JPG)